Muhammad-Ali-Sahito/Data-Analytics-Portfolio/Internship/README.md

 - Task 11
 - Task 12

-Certificate will also be uploaded here.
+Certificate & offer latter will also be uploaded here.